 How To Install a Window Air Conditioner:

-- Window Air Conditioners: Window air conditioners are the most affordable and common type of air conditioner.
-They are inexpensive to buy and easy to install but can be noisy and will only cool one room at a time.
+- Window air conditioners are the most affordable and common type.
+They are the most inexpensive to buy and easy to install, but cheaper models can be noisy and will only cool smaller rooms.

 - 150 to 350 square feet: 5,000 to 8,000 BTU